stoeps13/connections-doc/source/user/communities/t_com_changing_business_owner.md

 The person who creates a community is the business owner of the community and any subcommunities with the community.
 Each community must have a business owner and it can have only one business owner.
 The business owner can perform any of the actions that a community owner can.
 The business owner can also transfer the business owner role to another community member with an active account.
 The member must be a member of the same organization.

+!!! note
-**Note:** You cannot transfer business ownership to a guest member of the community, and a guest who is a business owner cannot transfer business ownership.
+    You cannot transfer business ownership to a guest member of the community, and a guest who is a business owner cannot transfer business ownership.

 1. From the navigation bar, click **Communities** and select the community that you want to manage.